Neeraj-Kumar04/C-With-Harry/README.md

 **The-Ultimate-C-Programming-Course**

  This course provides a comprehensive guide to learning C programming, perfect for both beginners and advanced programmers.
  I personally learned and practiced C programming through the **The-Ultimate-C-Programming-Course** from the [Code with Harry YouTube channel](https://www.youtube.com/c/CodeWithHarry), and this repository reflects my journey, with resources and projects to help you master C as well!
+Refer to this [video](https://www.youtube.com/watch?v=aZb0iu4uGwA) to watch  C course.

 ## 📖 Introduction